 Are you thinking about planning a trip to Hawaii in 2024 and don’t know where to start?
 Find out the best Hawaiian island for kids in this breakdown of Maui, Oahu, Kauai, and the Big Island of Hawaii!

-This post about the best Hawaiian island for kids may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about the best Hawaiian island for kids was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Are you planning a family vacation to Hawaii and are having a hard time deciding which Hawaiian island is best for your kids?

 I’ve visited Hawaii more than 40 times and have been to every single one of the major islands.

 I know what it’s like to be in the early stages of planning a family trip and not sure which Hawaiian island will work best for your kids.